chenfeng1234567/llm_chatbot/doc/Components.md

+Component 1 <br/>
-Name: **Customizable User interface**
+Name: Customizable User interface <br/>
-What it does: allow users to adjust text size and background color
+What it does: allow users to adjust font size and background color <br/>
-Inputs: user click on a button
+Inputs:  button clicks or selections <br/>
-Outputs: changes in interface or text size
+Outputs: changes in interface or font size <br/>
-Components used:
+Components used: <br/>
-Side effects: N/A
+Side effects: N/A <br/>

+Component 2 <br/>
 Name: **Prompt Suggestion and Input**
 What it does:
 - Provide some sample prompts for the user to choose from based on their health condition and goals, and allow the user to input their own prompt